leslie-alldridge/tech-voting-v2/README.md

 Notes: - denotes more work to do on the feature and \* denotes an untouched user story.

 - media queries so search doesn't wrap when screen is made smaller
-- home link visible in nav for end users
 - enhanced styling

 ### Done

+- home link visible in nav for end users
+- single email for sign up only
 - confirmation before deleting in case of missclick
 - when suggestion is removed, delete the comments as well (currently they remain)
 - style the admin dropdown